gitbrent/PptxGenJS/README.md

 # PptxGenJS
-A complete JavaScript PowerPoint Presentation creator framework for client web browsers.
+Client-side JavaScript framework that produces PowerPoint (pptx) presentations.

 By including the PptxGenJS framework inside an HTML page, you have the ability to quickly and easily produce PowerPoint presentations with a few simple JavaScript commands.